Good attendance is essential for good achievement

 Head of Upper School (Year 9, 10 and 11) – Mrs Williams (email@example.com)

-If you decide to take your child out of school, without authorisation, you will be committing an offence under the Education Act 1996.
-The school will refer the matter to Cornwall Council who may decide to take legal action against you.
-A penalty notice can be issued under Section 444A and 444B of the Education Act 1996.
-This carries a fine of £60 per parent per child if paid within 21 days or £120 if paid after this, but within 28 days.
-Failure to pay the Penalty Notice may result in Court action.
-Persistent absences not authorised by the school may result in prosecution in the Magistrates Court, leading to fines up to £2,500 and/or custodial sentences.
+If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
+We may submit a request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
+Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
+Failure to pay the Penalty Notice may result in legal action.
+Absence not authorised by the school may result in a prosecution in the Magistrates’ Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+Cornwall Council may also apply for the costs incurred in taking the matter to Court.